anywheredoor/phonocardiogram-lvef-deeplearning/README.md

 - `run_cv` computes TF stats per fold by default; disable with `--skip_compute_stats`.
 - Input size per backbone: 224x224 for MobileNet and EfficientNet-B0, 256x256 for SwinV2-Tiny/Small, and 384x384 for EfficientNetV2-S (matches pretrained configs for more stable transfer).
 - Save predictions only for final selected models to keep output size manageable.
+- `--mil` switches to patient-level bags (one prediction per patient).
+Per-device eval is disabled for MIL.

 ## Default Hyperparameters
 Defaults from `src/training/train.py` (unless overridden in the notebook or CLI):